lucaslingle/e-lra/README.md

 |-------|---------|----------|-----------|-------|-------|
 | Paper | 36.37   | 64.27    | 57.46     | 42.44 | 71.40 |
 | Ours  | 36.63   |          |           |       |       |

+To verify the results were deterministic, each script was run five times.
+Identical results were obtained in all cases.

 ### Acknowledgements